The UK Carer's Allowance is an earnings replacement benefit. Check how much a carer can claim for taking care of someone who needs caring for.

 Once you have applied, or start claiming Carers Allowance payments, you must report any changes in your family or personal circumstances.
 For instance if you take a break from caring for someone, stop being a carer, or if you get a job.

-Note: If the person you are caring for has died you must use the Tell Us Once service.
+Note: If the person you are caring for has died you must inform the DWP and use the Tell Us Once service.

 Taking a Carers Allowance break is not usually a problem.
 But, there are a few important rules to follow.
 Spending less than 35 hours a week caring for the person gets ruled as a break.